Tauvic/DriverAwareness/README.md

 A good starting point to introduce this system would be driving schools.
 They could use these devices in their daily practice and lend them to their customers when they practice under parental supervision.
 By lending them to young drivers on training, consumers will getting used to these devices and this will lead to general acceptance.

+# How to get user acceptance
+I think the biggest challenge is to convince people to use these kind of systems.
+If largely depends on how effective it is in making driving safe and if we trust the system behind it is our friend.
+The effectiveness has to be proven with field trials and the results must be verified and reported to the public.

+We all have our thoughts on devices that monitor us especially when we are making errors.

+* How does it work
+* What kind of data is being processed
+* How does it make its decisions (criteria)
+* What will be done with conclusions
+* Who owns this data and has control over it
+* Can i put my trust in this system

+To get user acceptance I propose to publish the general design of the system so people can understand how it works and what it does.
+A further assurance might be an independent auditor, auditing the final product.

 # How to develop and implement